justiyan/fatigue/replit.md

 # Overview

 This is a fatigue calculation web application built with a React frontend and Express backend.
 The application allows workers to assess their fatigue levels by inputting sleep data and work schedules, providing safety recommendations based on industry standards.
-It's designed for workplace safety management, calculating fatigue scores and providing actionable guidelines to prevent fatigue-related incidents.
+It's designed for Safe Places for Children workplace safety management, calculating fatigue scores and providing actionable guidelines to prevent fatigue-related incidents.

 # User Preferences